barumau/pandunia/eng/001_ration.md

 ![](http://www.pandunia.info/grafe/metrograf_da_aria.png "Map by area")

-However the map projection below is based on the population of countries, not on their geographic area.
+The map projection below is based on the population of countries, not on their geographic area.

 ![](http://www.pandunia.info/grafe/karte_da_insania.png "Map by Population 2018")